The Many Colors of Iron Oxides

 • Shades of brown is achieved with the addition of Titanium Dioxide.

 The color achieved by iron oxide basically depends on the temperature, concentration, pH and the radius of the particle used in manufacturing them.
 The great thing about iron oxide is that they are usually stable under normal pH conditions and has excellent light stability.
-For safety, the iron oxides that are used among cosmetic products are graded for safe use.
-While most makeup brands use synthetically produced iron oxides, some insist on using the natural oxides, altering some properties on which the iron part of the compound would cause harm to the skin, to achieve producing high-quality and hypoallergenic makeup such as mineral makeup.
+For safety, the iron oxide's that are used among cosmetic products are graded for safe use.
+While most makeup brands use synthetically produced mineral, some insist on using the natural oxides, altering some properties on which the iron part of the compound would cause harm to the skin, to achieve producing high-quality and hypoallergenic makeup such as mineral makeup.

 Mineral makeup use iron oxides primarily as coloring agents.
 By means of water processing, the natural salts of the compound are oxidized to remove the heavy metal compositions that usually causes skin irritations.
 As a result, iron oxides in mineral makeup produces unique palette of earthy colors, which are great in foundations and any other makeup products.